Ada-Developers-Academy/ada-precourse-v2/preparing-for-ada/starter.md

 ##### !explanation

 In this exercise you learned how to run a coding snippet.
 This allows you to enter code and have it checked for correctness via some automated tests.
-This will become standard practice accross the Ada Precourse.
+This will become standard practice across the Ada Precourse.

 It is intended to give you additional practice writing Python code and getting used to having it checked in Learn.